niyrme/switch-microcontroller-scripts/README.md

 # switch microcontroller scripts

-A repo containing my scripts running on the base of [this](https://github.com/asottile/switch-microcontroller)
+A repo containing my scripts running on the base of [this repository](https://github.com/asottile/switch-microcontroller)

 ## Requirements
 - Everything from the repo linked above (buzzer is optional)